francovia/francovia.github.io/_pages/about.md

 ---

 Enthusiastic robotics engineer, highly driven with a passion for the research in the autonomous systems field.
-Machine learning with distributed frameworks form a very popular topic, and in this scenario, revisited techniques such as distributed Kalman filters and observers play a key role for state estimation.
+Machine learning with distributed frameworks form a very popular topic, and in this scenario, revisited techniques such as ***distributed Kalman filters*** and observers play a key role for state estimation.

 One of my primary goals in the field of research is to solve complex tasks from unprocessed, high-dimensional, sensory input to tractable algebraic structures.
+In order to make these types of datasets accessible as training data for machine learning problems, algorithms have to be chosen and implemented that enables parallel computation, data distribution, and resilience to failures.
-Multi-agent systems can efficiently solve this by use of collaboration to improve the quality of data.
+***Multi-agent systems*** can efficiently solve this by the use of collaboration to improve the quality of data.